mongodb/docs/source/administration/monitoring.rst

 Because MongoDB uses memory mapped files, given a data set of sufficient size, the MongoDB process will allocate all memory available on the system for its use.
-While this is part of the design, it may make it possible to know if the ram is being used effectively or if the amount of ram is sufficient for the data set.
-Because this is determined in part by the utilization pattern of the data set, it's important to check :ref:`memory use status <memory-status>` to better understand MongoDBs memory utilization.
+While this is part of the design, it may make it difficult to determine if the amount of RAM is sufficient for the data set.
+Consider :ref:`memory usage statuses
+<memory-status>` to better understand MongoDB's memory utilization.

-See if the amount of resident memory use (i.e. :mongodb:status:`mem.resident`) exceeds the amount of system memory *and* there's a significant amount of data on disk that isn't in ram.
-Additionally If the amount of mapped memory (i.e. :mongodb:status:`mem.mapped`) is greater than the amount of system memory, some operations will require disk access to read data from virtual memory with deleterious effects on performance.
+Check the resident memory use (i.e. :mongodb:status:`mem.resident`:) if this exceeds the amount of system memory *and* there's a significant amount of data on disk that isn't in RAM, you have exceeded the capacity of your system.
+Additionally, if the amount of mapped memory (i.e. :mongodb:status:`mem.mapped`) is greater than the amount of system memory, some operations will require disk access to read data from virtual memory with deleterious effects on performance.

 .. _administration-monitoring-page-faults:

 Page Faults
 ~~~~~~~~~~~

-Page faults represent the number of time that MongoDB requires data
+Page faults represent the number of times that MongoDB requires data
-located in virtual memory but is loaded in physical memory.
-To check
+not located in physical memory, and must read from virtual memory.
+To
-for page faults, see the :mongodb:status:`extra_info.page_faults` value in the
+check for page faults, see the
+:mongodb:status:`extra_info.page_faults` value in the
-:command:`serverStatus` command.
-This data is only available on Linux
+:mongodb:command:`serverStatus` command.
+This data is only available
-systems.
+on Linux systems.

-Alone these operations are minor and complete quickly; however, in
+Alone page faults minor and complete quickly; however, in aggregate,
-aggregate, large numbers of page fault typically indicate that MongoDB
+large numbers of page fault typically indicate that MongoDB is reading
-is reading too much data from disk and can indicate a number of
+too much data from disk and can indicate a number of underlying causes
-underlying causes and recommendations.
+and recommendations.

 If possible, increasing the amount of RAM accessible to MongoDB may
 help reduce the number of page faults.
 If this is not possible, for
 some deployments consider increasing the size of your :term:`replica
-set` and distribute read operations to :term:`secondary` nodes; for
+set` and distribute read operations to :term:`secondary` members of
-other deployments, add one or more :term:`shards <shard>` to a
+the replica sets; for other deployments, add one or more :term:`shards
-:term:`shard cluster` to distribute load among MongoDB instances.
+<shard>` to a :term:`shard cluster` to distribute load among MongoDB
+instances.

 Number of Connections
 ~~~~~~~~~~~~~~~~~~~~~